ajeyln/W3_School_Python_Coding/readme.md

 13| 13_sort_numpy.py| sorting element
 14| 14_filter_numpy.py| filtering element in arrays on condition

-<h2><ins>Key Take-away</ins> :</h2>
+<h2>Key Take-aways :</h2>

-From W3-School website I have learned the basic concepts of Python such as conditional statements, Data Structures, Creating class, inheritance, Importing Modules and Creating modules and importing in other scripts.
+From W3-School website I have learned the basic concepts of Python such as

+* Conditional statements
+* Data Structures,
+* Creating class, inheritance,
+* Importing Modules and Creating modules and importing in other scripts.
-Similarly I have also learned File handling concepts (Reading, Writing, Creating and Deleting file), Directories and usage of Modules such as Numpy, Datetime and Random
+* File handling concepts (Reading, Writing, Creating and Deleting file),
+* Directories and usage of Modules such as Numpy, Datetime and Random

-<h2><ins>Useful Links</ins> :</h2>
+<h2>Useful Links :</h2>

 The brief description regarding commands and related syntax are updated in the link [Learning_and_Documentation](https://github.com/ajeyln/learning_and_documentation/tree/master/python_language)

-<h2><ins>Contact</ins> :</h2>
+<h2>Contact :</h2>
-For feedback back, Request you to send a mail to ajeyanayak@gmail.com:star2:
+For any feedback, queries Please Emil to ajeyanayak@gmail.com:star2: